 Falls are the leading cause of fatal and non-fatal injuries for older Americans.
 Falls threaten seniors’ safety and independence and generate enormous economic and personal costs.

 However, falling is not an inevitable result of aging.
-Through practical lifestyle adjustments, evidence-based falls prevention programs, and community partnerships, the number of falls among seniors can be substantially reduced.
+Through practical lifestyle adjustments, evidence-based falls prevention programs, and clinical-community partnerships, the number of falls among seniors can be substantially reduced.

 According to the U.S. Centers for Disease Control and Prevention: